HCDigitalScholarship/onboarder/slides/inheritance.md

 {% endblock %}
 ```

-- When we render index.html, the template engine gets the code in `base.html` and places the contents of `{% block content %}` in the placeholder area.
+- When we render index.html, the template engine gets the code in `base.html` and places the contents of `{% block content %}` from `index.html` in the placeholder area.

 ---